mutebinuhu/myblog/README.md

 # myblog
 This Project was developed in React.
-Clone it and install the necessary packages the run it
+Clone it and install the necessary packages then run it

 ## Available Scripts